rackerlabs/docs-core-infra-user-guide/cloud_config/storage/cloud_block_storage_product_concepts/disk_storage.rst

   see http://www.rackspace.com/knowledge_center/article/preparing-data-disks-on-windows-cloud-servers.

 ..
 NOTE::
-   To make a backup copy of a \ *data* disk, use:
+   To make a backup copy of *data* disk, use:

    * Cloud Backup for incremental backups, such as for disaster recovery

    * Cloud Block Storage for portable backups, such as for relocation to new servers